Connecting the Dots

 So what’s wrong with making people feel good; with not offending anyone?
 In many matters of earthly life…nothing.
 But in matters of salvation…everything!
 We learn in Matthew 7:13-14 that the road to eternal happiness (heaven) is, by definition, not an easy road.

-(13) "Enter through the narrow gate; for the gate is wide and the way is broad that leads to destruction, and there are many who enter through it.
-(14) "For the gate is small and the way is narrow that leads to life, and there are few who find it.
+narrow gate; for the gate is wide and the road broad that leads to destruction, and those who enter through it are many.

-It is the responsibility of our bishops and parish priests to help us find that narrow path to heaven; only through the narrow gate.
+It is the responsibility of our bishops and parish priests to help find the narrow path to heaven; only through the narrow gate.
 Not through a path of comfort; not through making people feel good; not by compromising Catholic teaching for the sake of a “fair balance” between all parishioners.
-Many bishops and clergy have created an environment by which parishes can be called “The Church of Nice”. * Let’s all get along … let’s all feel good.
+Many bishops and clergy have created an environment by which pariahs can be called “The Church of Nice”.* Let’s all get along … let’s all feel good.
 The results have been devastating.
 See the tab “4C Scope” immediately to the left for more on this.

 In July 2013, a well-known radio personality raised this question, “Who is God?”
 A reply from someone on his staff was “God is Love”.
 Acknowledging that to be a widely-held view, he then asked “What is the essence of God?
 The ultimate answer was “God is Truth”!
 And this should be the basis for all Catholic instruction, beginning especially with Sunday Homilies.